 This prospective cohort study in medical students with no previous experience to laparoscopic surgery evaluated the effect of touch-based Smartphone gaming and the performance on a laparoscopic skill simulator.
 Exposure to a smartphone game for a minimum of 30 minutes per day for 21 days resulted in significantly higher scores in the Modified MISTELS Laparoscopic Skill assessment.
 This effect was seen in all three component tasks within the Modified MISTELS assessment.
+The findings of this study support the notion that previously observed positive effects of video-gaming with console platforms can be extended to include gaming on a smartphone(11,17,18).
+It thus can be inferred that despite the mechanics of interaction differing between consoles and smartphones, the benefits in visuospatial conditioning and cognitive flexibility remain to some degree.

 Comparing the performance in each individual task of the Modified MISTELS assessment, Task 3 involving intra-corporeal suturing showed the most marked difference between Gamer and Non-gamer groups.
 As intra-corporeal suturing is regarded as an advanced laparoscopic skill, it may be suggested that smartphone gaming improves the acquisition of laparoscopic skills unique to intra-corporeal suturing to a greater degree.
+To our knowledge, there is no known study to date that examines this phenomenon to which we may compare.

 Overall, both Gamer and Non-Gamer groups showed improvement between the first and second laparoscopic skill assessment period.
 This suggests that there is a learning effect that occurs after the first session and is sustained after 21 days.
 However, the quantum of improvement in the Gamer group after the period of intervention was significantly higher.
+Relating this to real-world training scenarios, it suggests that whilst practicing laparoscopic tasks improves performance in itself, supplementing this regime with a period of smartphone gaming may result in even greater improvements.

 This study did not demonstrate a significant difference in laparoscopic skill performance between the Gamer and Non-Gamer group during the 1st Modified MISTELS assessment to test baseline laparoscopic performance.
 This suggests that self-declared questionnaires are unable to accurately measure smartphone gaming exposure.
-Additionally, this result may be due to the fact that whilst the smartphone game Temple Run 2 was standardised as an intervention tool, there was heterogeneity in the types of games played by participants within the Gamer group prior to the intervention period.
-Schlickum et al found that certain types of videogames were less effective at improving laparoscopic performance than others.
+This is in contrast to earlier findings by Rosser et al (17) which examined past-gaming experience on console based games, suggesting that previous gaming experience of more than 3 hours per week correlated with better overall simulator scores, lower error rates and faster task completion.
+A potential reason for this difference in result may be due to the fact that whilst the smartphone game Temple Run 2 was standardised as an intervention tool, there was heterogeneity in the types of games played by participants within the Gamer group prior to the intervention period.
+Schlickum et al(18) found that certain types of videogames were less effective at improving laparoscopic performance than others.

 The study did not demonstrate a significant gender differences in laparoscopic skill performance either at baseline or after the intervention period.
-This finding contrasts with earlier work that suggested females scored less in laparoscopic skills and had a slower learning curve than males and strengthens the findings put forward by Rosenburg et al.
+This finding contrasts with earlier work that suggested females scored less in laparoscopic skills and had a slower learning curve than males(19,20) and strengthens the findings put forward by Rosenburg et al(13).
+This is an important finding with regards to training as it refutes the notion that gender inherently influences the ability to acquire laparoscopic skills.